jdewinne/xld-workspace/onboarding-cicd.md

   - Let these people interact with the pipeline design team often, seeing how to address and/or onboard new issues, evolving the pipeline continuously
   - Document, document, document.
 - Maintenance phase.
 After the first 55 projects / teams.
-  - Onboarding team will dissolve, focusing on finishing documentation and not taking teams by the hand anymore.
+  - Onboarding team will start focusing on finishing documentation and not taking teams by the hand anymore.
 The documentation will be mature enough to support the future teams.
+This gives the onboarding team the time to focus on adding more features into the CD pipeline like adding more tools support.
   - Change process for templates, plugins, documentation, etc
   - Maintenance process to keep CI/CD tooling up to date (Jenkins/XLD/XLR upgrades)